officiallysingh/spring-boot-spark-kubernetes/README.md

 - Make sure **Kafka** running with bootstrap servers `localhost:9092`.
 - Make sure **Kafka UI** running at `http://localhost:8100`.
 Create topic `job-stop-requests` if it does not exist.

-#### There are multiple ways to have required infrastructure up and running.
+#### There are three ways to have required infrastructure up and running.
 1. **Local installations**
 All these services can be installed locally on your machine, and should be accessible at above-mentioned urls and credentials (wherever applicable).